-You’re looking at your child as if to say, “are you serious, right now?
-I know you know better than that.
-What the heck?”
-You know you need to do something.
-Because, while she isn’t out of control… behavior, snowballs.
+When you know they know better, but you just don’t know what better to do.
+You need to do something.
+Because, while your child may not be out of control… bad behaviors snowball.
 And the last thing you want is for her to become out of control.
-So, there you are, looking at your child, wishing you had a master list of consequences for bad behavior that were age appropriate for your child, to refer to.
+So, there you are, wishing you had a master list of consequences for bad behavior that was age-appropriate for your child to refer to.

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read full disclosure here

-Well, I’m sorry, but I won’t give you one.
-I will, however, give you something better.
-This is going to be one of those, “teach a man to fish” kinda lessons.
-From me to you.
+I’m not going to give you a list, because I want to give you something better.
+This is going to be one of those, “teach a man to fish” sort of lessons.

-Because while I could give you list after list of possible consequences for your child – until you get it deep down inside, it won’t make a difference.
+Because while I could give you list after list of possible consequences for kids – until you get it deep down inside, it won’t make a difference.

 Your family is different than mine.
 And mine is different from the neighbors.
 And theirs different from the other.
 Taking away screens won’t help you if you don’t allow screen time.
 Taking away dessert after dinner won’t help you if you don’t do sweets every day.

 No, the truth is my list of age-appropriate consequences for a child is going to look different than your list, and the list of your neighbor.
 The important thing then… is that you HAVE a list.
-And the more important thing than that is that you ENFORCE the list!
+More important than that is that you have a training, regulation, and discipline plan.
+And even more important than that is that you ENFORCE and implement all four.

 And that, my friend, is where I can help you!